 - Was operating as of January 1st, 2020.

-- Are unable to raise/borrow capital from traditional sources on reasonable terms.
-(Some exceptions apply - see loan products below.)
+- Is unable to raise/borrow capital from traditional sources on reasonable terms.
+(Some exceptions apply)

-- Have the potential to generate or retain incremental jobs in Brooklyn.
+- Has the potential to generate or retain incremental jobs in Brooklyn.

-- Agree to present and adhere to a business recovery plan.
+- Agrees to present and adhere to Technical Assistance.

 Up to $15,000, 0% interest